Maryland Gov. Wes Moore Signs The Expungement Reform Act with Last Prisoner Project Support

 Now, thanks to the passage of SB 432, that process will become significantly more accessible—and, in key cases, automatic.
 This is a vital step toward making sure the promise of cannabis reform includes real, tangible outcomes for those most affected by prohibition.

-“At Last Prisoner Project, our mission is to secure freedom and rebuild the lives of those disproportionately impacted by the War on Drugs,” said Liz Budnitz, Director of the Cannabis Justice Initiative at Last Prisoner Project, who was present at the signing ceremony.
+“At Last Prisoner Project, our mission is to secure freedom and rebuild the lives of those disproportionately impacted by the War on Drugs,” said Liz Budnitz, Lead Counsel of the Cannabis Justice Initiative at Last Prisoner Project, who was present at the signing ceremony.
 “SB 432 embodies the idea that legalization must come with justice and repair for those who paid the price for misguided drug policies.
 We are proud to support reforms like this bill and look forward to continuing to advocate for policies that prioritize the full reintegration of justice-impacted individuals.”

 Adrian Rocha, LPP’s Policy Director and a member of Governor Moore’s expungement roundtable, added, "Last Prisoner Project commends Governor Wes Moore for signing SB 432, the Expungement Reform Act of 2025, into law.
 By creating a more efficient and accessible pathway for individuals to expunge cannabis-related convictions and seek post-conviction relief, this bill is a crucial step in addressing the harms caused by decades of cannabis criminalization in Maryland.
 We are thrilled that more Marylanders will now be able to move forward with their lives, access new opportunities, and contribute fully to their communities.”